 But if the skin doesn’t feel warm at all, it’s a sign your baby is cold at night, so you probably need to add another layer (or two) and / or increase the temperature of their room.

-Other signs which indicate your baby is too cold at night include a pale face, blue lips, being overly fussy and being uninterested or less interested in feeding compared to usual.
+Other signs that indicate your baby is too cold at night include a pale face, blue lips, being overly fussy, and being uninterested or less interested in feeding compared to usual.